 National Championship Odds: New 2026 College World Series favorite emerges after Week 5

-As Week 6 begins, BetMGM updated their odds to win the 2026 National Championship in Omaha.
+As Week 6 begins, BetMGM updated its odds to win the 2026 National Championship in Omaha.
 There’s a new fafovirte within the betting odds this week.

 On Monday, On3 released our first Field of 64 projections of the 2026 season.
 This season will also be the first of a new seeding format for the NCAA Tournament, which could alter the paths for teams once we get to regionals.